 A survey of the social activity and social networking of blind and partially sighted young people

-Phase Two outputs:
+Phase Two reports:

 Young people’s progress and views of independence aged 16-19